sasikumari2i/InventoryManagement/README.md

 # Inventory Management
-An Inventory Management and Asset Maintainance Application for an Organisation in Rest Framework
+An Inventory Management and Asset Maintainance Application for an Organisation

 Django Inventory Management is aiming to provide a SaaS application for Inventory Management using Django rest framework, which is still in development phase.
 Major purpose of the application